UD-CIS-Teaching/student-guidance/pages/core.md

 title: "The CISC Core"
 ---

-The diagram below shows the first four semesters of the Computer Science degree.
+The diagram below shows the first four semesters of the Computer Science BS degree.
-It's pretty much the same for all the concentrations and degrees.
+It's pretty much the same for all the concentrations and degrees (although the BA and Information Systems degrees have a few small differences in non-CISC courses).
 That means you have some time to figure out how you want to specialize your degree.

 ![images/cs_core.png](images/cs_core.png)